hjaguen/foxbin2prg/docs/FoxBin2Prg.md

 DO ReCreate_FoxBin2Prg.prg
 ```
 **Note: Do not run FoxBin2Prg.prg directly.**
+**Note:** It is intended that there will be an error about _TESTS\FXUResults.db2_.
+This file could not be recreated because its per-dbf-configuration in _TESTS\FXUResults.dbf.cfg_ is set this way.
+The message says, FoxBin2Prg is doing this well.
+The message might no be at optimum, but this is the way the system runs.
+Feel free to add a besser message.

 ## Requirements
 - A copy of MS VFP9 SP1, at least _3504_
 - Runs with VFPA (Note, you need to recompile the EXE or use the PRG)